vishwa702/ClusteringHappiness/README.md

 ## Acknowledgement

 This project was developed in collaboration with [Ali Parsaee](https://github.com/yoguy12345) under the guidance of Prof. Joerg Sander at the University of Alberta.
-For a detailed overview, refer to the [Project Report](https://drive.google.com/file/d/1vok2c326OzMwTz9LuCAkXDwTuIQBzyL1/view?usp=sharing).
+For a detailed overview, refer to this [Presentation](https://docs.google.com/presentation/d/1o2_qAkIjgx057J1t0ejzthgzcvYj0KWEM566GyeV184/edit?usp=sharing) or the [Project Report](https://drive.google.com/file/d/1vok2c326OzMwTz9LuCAkXDwTuIQBzyL1/view?usp=sharing).

 ---